apitoolkit/apitoolkit-landing/docs/sdks/nodejs/expressjs/index.md

 ```
   </div>
   <div id="tab2" class="tab-content">
-To monitor a specific axios request within the context of a web request handler, wrap your axios instance with the `observeAxios()` function like so:
+To monitor a specific axios request within the context of a web request handler, wrap your axios instance with the `observeAxios()` function, like so:

 ```js
 import APIToolkit, { observeAxios } from "apitoolkit-express";